Marksmanship

 Because of the low muzzle velocity, the Daisy 853C is not classified as a firearm under the current Federal Gun Legislation.

 The Squadron provides these air rifles for use at Range.
-Your personal air rifles, duck guns, or Barrett 50 cal. are not eligible for use at these events!

 The range is configured in 1.5 metre x 10 metre lanes.
 Cadets typically fire from the prone (laying down) position.